The Bankrate promise

 Other Arkansas homebuyer assistance programs

-The City of Little Rock has a down payment assistance program that offers up to 6 percent of the purchase price (but no more than $5,000) to low- and moderate-income first-time homebuyers.
+The City of Little Rock has a down payment assistance program that offers up to 6 percent of the purchase price, not to exceed $10,000, to low- and moderate-income first-time homebuyers.
 The loan is forgiven over five years.
 You’ll need to get your mortgage through a lender that has a physical presence in the state of Arkansas, however.

-To learn more about Arkansas homeownership and down payment assistance programs, consider starting with the Arkansas Development Finance Authority (ADFA).
 As you compare options, take time to research the latest mortgage rates and loan offers from a variety of mortgage lenders.
-If you’d like to apply for an ADFA program, you can search for participating lenders through the agency’s website.
+You can compare rates in Arkansas If you’d like to apply for an ADFA program, you can search for participating lenders through the agency’s website.
 If you find a rate that looks especially appealing, lock it in through the AFDA’s Loan Reservation system.
-You can lock a rate for 70 days at no cost.
+You can lock in a rate for 70 days at no cost.